iagoleal/DeformableBodies.jl/docs/src/tutorial-cubecopter.md

 The term `one(Quaternion)` is our way to represent the identity rotation, meaning that at the starting time, the inertial frame coincides with the body frame.
-The variable `initial_angular_momentum` is set to zero, meaning that at the beginning of the trajectory, the body has zero angular momentum from the point of view of the inertial frame.
+The variable `L_cm` is set to zero, meaning that the total angular momentum is zero from the point of view of the center of mass.

 With this information, we are ready to define our [`Model`](@ref).